Table of Contents

-How Divorce and Remarriage are separate events and therefore are two separate, although related items for discussion.
+Divorce and Remarriage are separate events and therefore are two separate, although related items for discussion.

 Many people view divorce and remarriage as one and the same for purposes of discussion.
 For instance, the assumption is often made that if a person living in a remarriage situation cannot be accepted as a member in the church, then a person who is divorced is not able to be able to be a member in the church either.
 When divorce and remarriage are viewed as one and the same, it significantly hinders one from understanding what God says about both divorce and remarriage.
 The assumption is often made that divorce makes a person single again and that remarriage is the purpose of divorce.
 Because remarriage is viewed as the purpose for divorce, they view divorce and remarriage as one and the same: if divorce is permitted then remarriage is also.
 However, this is not the case according to Scripture.

-God makes the man and woman one
+In marriage, God is the one Who makes the man and woman one

 Jesus also stated that it is God who joins a man and woman together as one flesh in marriage: “And he answered and said unto them, Have ye not read, that he which made them at the beginning made them male and female, And said, For this cause shall a man leave father and mother, and shall cleave to his wife: and they twain shall be one flesh?
 Wherefore they are no more twain, but one flesh.
 What therefore God hath joined together, let not man put asunder.'”
-Matt.
-19:4-6
+Matthew 19:4-6

 What is the Act or Action that is Adultery in Remarriage?

 “Whosoever shall put away his wife, and marry another, committeth adultery against her.
 And if a woman shall put away her husband, and be married to another, she committeth adultery.”
-(Mark.
-10:11,12);
+(Mark 10:11,12);

 “So then if, while her husband liveth, she be married to another man, she shall be called an adulteress: but if her husband be dead, she is free from that law; so that she is no adulteress, though she be married to another man.”
-(Rom.
-7:3)
+(Romans 7:3)

 The term “adultery” is the Greek word “moichao” Strong’s number 3429.
 In all the Greek lexicons (dictionaries) I checked there was only one definition given for this word and that is “to commit adultery”.
 Thayers adds, “to have unlawful intercourse with another’s wife”